chaoweiwu/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located under `Display Prediction Certainties` in `Traffic_Sign_Classifier.ipynb`.

+The model is quite certain for `Speed Limit (60km)`, `Ahead Only`, and `No Entry` having over a 15% gap in probability between the chosen label and the next most likely option.
+It's fairly certain for `Roundabout mandatory` with around an 8% gap between the first and second most likely choices.
+The model was very uncertain for the `Children Crossing` sign.
+It predicted under %10 probability for all labels and the gap between the first and second option was just around %3.
+This suggests that the image chosen was likely very different from the training images, and that we potentially do not have enough `Children Crossing` images.

 ![Confidence of predictions for traffic signs from the web][prediction_confidence]: